Temptation of Shapely Legs

 Temptation of Shapely Legs (脚線美の誘惑, Kyakusenbi no Yuhwaku) is the sixth studio album by Japanese jazz fusion band T-Square, who was then known as The Square.
 It was released on November 21, 1982.
 This is also the first T-Square album to have a Japanese name, whereas the previous names were in English.

+This was the first album from The Square to feature keyboardist Hirotaka Izumi, and drummer Tohru Hasebe, taking over from Daisaku Kume and Eiji Shimizu respectively.
+This lineup would remain until 1985.